Museum of Military History Vienna Guide: Expectations & Tips

 How can the Museum of Military History make your Vienna trip unique?
 Everything in this museum!

 The first part is the museum building itself.
 As a traveler with a keen interest in architecture, I can’t stress enough how extraordinary the museum building is.
+To my knowledge, there’s nothing quite like it in Austria or even Europe — a military history museum housed within an architectural wonder.

 The Museum’s Notable Parts & Exhibits